 I got a huge list of suggestions from Facebook on easy plants to grow, and after talking through the possibilities with Shaina, I decided to do a small 4×4 raised bed square foot garden with these plants:

 - cherry tomatoes

 - red bell pepper

 - salad bowl lettuce

 - carrots (4 squares)

-My plan at this point is to basically let the girls weed and harvest the garden and not worry too much about anything else.
+My plan is to let the girls weed and harvest the garden and not worry too much about anything else.
 I know how easy it is for me to obsess over every spot on every leaf, and I have a feeling I end up doing more harm than good when that happens.
 I really don’t want to ruin the experience by making it stressful.
 And, in all seriousness, I’m hoping that one of my girls will just be a natural gardener and be able to take over after this year!

 Are you a gardener?
-Does it come naturally to you, or is a skill you’ve developed over time?
+Does it come naturally to you, or is it a skill you’ve developed over time?